tytydraco/yessleep/out/What_happened_to_YourSweeterSelfcom.md

 The door swung open.
 That moment every child dreads — the unannounced entry of a parent.

 “Kids, didn’t you hear your mum?
-Dinner’s ready, and… Lisa, it’s lovely to see you!”
+Dinner’s ready, and… Ella, it’s lovely to see you!”
 My dad said.
 “Leon’s mum made a plate for you too.”

 “Thanks, Mr Poole!”
 Ella replied.